Denise Darcel: Honors

 In September 2009, she was honored with the Cinecon Career Achievement Award, presented in Hollywood at a banquet held at the Hollywood Renaissance Hotel.
 Prior to the ceremony, a new 35mm color print of her 1953 film, Flame of Calcutta, was screened at the Egyptian Theatre.
 After the screening, at the banquet, she cheerfully announced to the audience, "I'm back".

 The world's oldest drag queen, Walter W. Cole took the stage name of Darcelle XV, in honor of Denise Darcel.

+In 1968, Denise was name Queen of the Saranac Lake Winter Carnival.

 Death

 Darcel died in December 2011, aged 87, after emergency surgery to repair a ruptured aneurysm.